akirby23/the-blessing-way/README.md

     ![Desktop biography section](documentation/features/features-biography-desktop.jpg)![Mobile biography section](documentation/features/features-biography-mobile.PNG)

 - New album section
-    - The New Album section promotes the release of The Blessing Way’s newest album, Erik’s Lament.
+    - The new album section promotes the release of The Blessing Way’s newest album, Erik’s Lament.
     - This section informs the user that the album is now available to stream on Bandcamp, Spotify and YouTube.
     - The accompanying image features the album cover of Erik’s Lament on a mobile device to entice the user to stream the album.
 ![Desktop new album section](documentation/features/features-new-album-desktop.PNG) ![Mobile new album section](documentation/features/features-new-album-mobile.PNG)